Genesis G90: 2015–2018

 The Genesis G90 debuted in South Korea on December 9, 2015 as the Genesis EQ900.

-The US market debut took place at the 2016 North American International Auto Show and went on sale in September of 2016 at Genesis retailers as 2017 model year vehicles.
+It began development in 2012 under the project name HI, and was developed over a period of four years, with approximately 1,200 dedicated researchers working on the design and mass production stages.
+It was sold in the Korean market under the name EQ900 until the facelift.
+The US market debut took place at the 2016 North American International Auto Show and went on sale in September 2016 at Genesis retailers as 2017 model year vehicles.
 Powertrains available included the 3.3T, 3.3T HTRAC, 5.0, 5.0 HTRAC.